Everything You Need To Know About Building Maintenance

-A common problem businesses have is controlling their maintenance costs.
-The main driver of that problem is their inability to accurately track maintenance expenditures.
+A common problem businesses and maintenance workers have is controlling their maintenance costs.
+The main driver of that problem is their inability to track maintenance expenditures accurately.
 If you do not know where you’re leaking money, how can you close that hole?

-With Limble CMMS, you can track which assets are costing you the most, are you reaching set maintenance KPIs, notice if you might have productivity issues, have an in-depth cost comparison for different locations, how many hours are you spending on planned and unplanned maintenance work, and much more.
+With CMMS software, you can track which assets are costing you the most, are reaching set maintenance KPIs, notice if you might have productivity issues, have an in-depth cost comparison for different locations, how many hours are you spending on planned and unplanned maintenance work, and much more.

 #3) Negotiate prices with your vendors and service providers

-There are many companies you can hire to take care of janitorial services, and there are always specialized companies available that deal with things like complex plumbing and electrical issues.
-Hiring the first one you find is rarely the most cost-effective option, more so if you plan to have them on-hand for any future emergencies.
+You can hire many companies to take care of janitorial services, and there are always specialized companies available that deal with things like complex plumbing and electrical issues.
+Hiring the first handyman you find is rarely the most cost-effective option, more so if you plan to have them on-hand for future emergencies.

 Another big problem building and facility managers run into when outsourcing a lot of maintenance work is that they have no idea how to manage outside contractors nor have an easy way to confirm if they are doing the work properly.

-One of our clients was a classic example of someone that was hired into a new job where he soon realized that the vendors his predecessor was paying were not even doing the PMs they said they were.
-That, of course, caused equipment to break more often which further increased the costs!
+One of our clients was a classic example of someone hired into a new job where he soon realized that the vendors his predecessor was paying were not even doing the PMs they said they were.
+That, of course, caused equipment to break more often, which further increased the costs!
 It was a racket.
-Luckily, when he brought on Limble, he was able to get the data to figure it out.
-He ended up switching vendors and his cost to function has dropped drastically.
+Luckily, when he brought on Limble, he could get the data to figure it out.
+He ended up switching vendors, and his cost to function has dropped drastically.